Our Scrappage, Recycling and Car Blog

 Learning how to change engine oil is an incredibly valuable skill to learn.
 As well as extending the life of your car by thousands of miles, it’s also something that can save you a sizeable chunk of money over time.
 It’s one of those things around your engine to keep an eye out for.

-Here’s our DIY guide to how to change your engine oil.
+Here’s our DIY guide to changing your engine oil.

 Make sure you buy the right filter and oil